oygo/helpme/docs/Pandas/2a Describe and explore dataset.md

 use the option `datetime_is_numeric=True` to also display mean, min, and max (and percentiles) for the date variable

 ## Describe missing values
-see [this page ](1b%20Missing%20values.md) in how to deal with quirks
+see in how to deal with quirks

 ## Describe an individual variable